-In the paper, we mentioned the events, some technical details about the observation instruments, and the observation records, which we consider to be crucial for the beginnings of geomagnetic field measurement at the Clementinum observatory in Prague.
-We showed that Karl Kreil was a key figure in this contest.
-We draw attention to the fact that systematic regular observations of the magnitude of the magnetic field began in Prague already in 1839, that is, two years after Gauss invented
+In this paper, we mentioned the events, some technical details about the observation instruments and the observation records that we consider to be crucial for the beginnings of geomagnetic field measurement at the Clementinum obser-

 Figure 5.
-The contour maps for the magnetic declination (nearly vertical contours with values between $-14.25^{\circ}$ and $-15.75^{\circ}$ ; the minus sign shows that the declination was western that time), the inclination (nearly horizontal contours with values between $65.125^{\circ}$ and $66.375^{\circ}$ ) and the horizontal intensity (nearly horizontal contours with values between $18,500 \,\mathrm{nT}$ in the south and $19,300 \,\mathrm{nT}$ in the north).
-The contours are based on the original Kreil's data.
-The observation locations are shown as circles (the empty symbols denote points without measurements of inclinations.)
+The contour maps for the magnetic declination (nearly vertical contours with values between -14.25 and $-15.75^{\circ}$ , where the minus sign shows that the declination was western at that time), the inclination (nearly horizontal contours with values between 65.125 and $66.375^{\circ}$ ) and the horizontal intensity (nearly horizontal contours with values between 18500 nT in the south and 19300 nT in the north).
+The contours are based on Kreil's original data.
+The observation locations are shown as circles, and the empty symbols denote points without inclination measurements.

-the bifilar device and five years after the same Gauss had introduced the physical unit for the magnetic field.
+vatory in Prague.
+We showed that Karl Kreil was a key figure in this process.
+We draw attention to the fact that systematic regular observations of the magnitude of the magnetic field had already commenced in Prague in 1839; this corresponds to 2 years after Gauss invented the bifilar device and 5 years after Gauss had introduced the physical unit for the magnetic field.
 This ranks Clementinum among the world's leading workplaces that have significantly contributed to the development of geomagnetism.

 The bifilar device, which was in operation at Clementinum at the beginning of geomagnetic observations, made it possible to record several interesting magnetic storms, for example the above-mentioned event of 3-4 September 1839.
-The tracking of such old events represents unique material for the study of phenomena that are part of today's dynamically developing topic called space weather.
-It shows that delving into old annals can bring a benefit even for the most modern contemporary science.
+The tracking of such old events represents unique material for the study of phenomena that are part of today's dynamically developing topic of space weather.
+This shows that delving into old annals can offer a benefit, even for the most modern contemporary science.